LompeBoer/go-autocoins/README.md

 - The program **does not** blacklist coins that are in open positions.

 ## Instructions:
-- Drop the executable file and the json settings file into the same folder with your bot. **Make sure the folder is not located on your desktop but is a dedicated folder elsewhere on your drive.**
+- Drop the executable file and the json settings file into the same folder with your bot.
 - Make sure you have WickHunter bot version **v1.1.4** or higher.
 - Define the following in autoCoins.json file
   - **version**: set this to 1 when using WickHunter bot v1.1.4 (default = 1).